phpgt/WebEngine/README.md

 It would be helpful if you could create your issue in the appropriate repository - for instance, if the issue/question is regarding using a database in WebEngine, https://github.com/phpgt/Database/issues would be the best place - but it's fine to create the issue on WebEngine's issue tracker, and someone can then move the issue if necessary.

-### Chat to a developer

-A hands-on dev chat system is currently being planned

 [quick-start]: https://github.com/PhpGt/WebEngine/wiki/Quick-start
 [tutorials]: https://github.com/PhpGt/WebEngine/wiki/hello-world-tutorial
 [contributing]: https://github.com/PhpGt/WebEngine/blob/master/CONTRIBUTING.md